 Wailea may be luxe and polished (read: manicured landscaping, grand resorts, immaculate neighborhoods), but its southern cousin Makena was, for many years, one of the wildest and most rugged areas on the island—a place of cacti and kiawe forests, laidback homesteads, horse stables, and, inarguably, some of Maui’s finest beaches.

-Its crowning jewel, Makena State Park, has remain untouched, and its mile and a half of copious white sand earned it its well-fitting moniker.
+Makena‘s crowning jewel, Makena State Park, has remained untouched, and its mile and a half of copious white sand earned it its well-fitting moniker.
 And big it is—so large in fact that three separate parking areas demarcate its entrances.
-First Entrance, located on the northernmost end, is a prime point of access to Little Beach (see #5) and is framed by the red-hued cinder cone of Pu’u O’Lai.
-Second Entrance is largely noted for the graffiti-covered WWII bunker that sits between its entrance and Thirds, while the latter is a skim-boarder’s paradise.
-Widely known for its fearsome shore break (another one of Makena’s nicknames is “Break Neck Beach”), and boasting incredible views of Kaho’olawe and Haleakala, Big Beach is unlike any other place on the island—or, rather, in the world.
+First Entrance, located on the northernmost end, is a prime point of access to Little Beach (see #5) and is framed by the red-hued cinder cone of Puʻu OʻLai.
+Second Entrance is largely noted for the graffiti-covered WWII bunker that sits between its entrance and Thirds, while the latter is a skimboarder’s paradise.
+Widely known for its fearsome shore break (another one of Makena’s nicknames is “Break Neck Beach”), and boasting incredible views of Kahoʻolawe and Haleakala, Big Beach is unlike any other place on the island—or, rather, in the world.

 Nearby eats: While Makena has been systematically developed over the last three decades, it is, aside from the former Maui Prince Hotel (presently under construction), comprised of private residences.
 That said, Bubba’s Gourmet Dog Shack is usually parked on the makai side of the road before the “Makena Bumps;” here, you’ll find fast, economical, and excellent eats—and super-refreshing shave ice.

-Just over the northern edge of Pu’u O’lai—a volcanic dome created by Haleakala’s last eruption—lies Little Beach, a small, golden-sanded cove noted for its clothing optional policy.
+Just over the northern edge of Puʻu Oʻlai—a volcanic dome created by Haleakala’s last eruption—lies Little Beach, a small, golden-sanded cove noted for its abundance of nudity (though it is illegal).
 Snorkeling here is first-rate—we mean of the marine life, mind you—and while the waves can still be daunting, they’re not nearly as challenging as Oneloa’s.
-Sunbathing and body boarding are mad-popular here, but it’s Little Beach’s Sunday night soirees that are its biggest allure: A weekly event that drives locals and visitors to its shore to take part in Makena’s famed drum circle.
+Sunbathing and body boarding are mad-popular here, but it WAS Little Beach’s Sunday night soirees that were its biggest allure: This weekly event brought locals and visitors to its shore to take part in Makena’s famed drum circle.
+Unfortunately, the gate is now locked at 4pm on Saturdays and Sundays now.

 Know before you go: Given its, well, little size, Little Beach tends to get crowded, particularly on Sundays.
 An uphill trail through some crumbly-lava sections is required, rendering it inaccessible to some.
-Many choose to go nude but it isn’t obligatory, and while some elect to bring their kids to Sunday’s party, our opinion is that it’s only appropriate for adults.
+Many choose to go nude but you should know that it is illegal, and while some elect to bring their kids, our opinion is that it’s only appropriate for adults.

 Nearby eats: Aside from the above, fish taco trucks and fruit stands are often erected alongside Makena Road.
 Your best bet?
 Pack a cooler with eats and drinks from Kihei’s Foodland or Wailea’s Island Gourmet Market.